01011010101/OW2-Superbots/README.md

 - Medium Armor: 50% Armor.

 #### Widowmaker
-- Anti-Materiel Rifle: Scoped charged shots will deal explosive damage based on the amount of charge accumulated, up to 12 meters.
+- Anti-Materiel Rifle: Scoped charged shots will deal explosive damage based on the amount of charge accumulated, up to 12m.
 - Frozen Mine: Freezes enemies that trigger the mine.
 - Ultimate Railgun: Loads 4 insta-kill bullets that go through walls.